 Following Perrot’s departure from Russia, Petipa later went onto stage three revivals of The Naiad and the Fisherman.
 His first revival was staged in 1867 for Ekaterina Vazem, in which Pugni composed two new variations for her.
 Petipa revived the ballet again for Eugenia Sokolova in 1874 and it was in this revival that he revised the entire ballet, with Ludwig Minkus composing new music numbers.
 Petipa’s final revival of The Naiad and the Fisherman was staged for Varvara Nikitina, with more musical revisions, this time, by Riccardo Drigo.
 The revival premièred on the 2nd October [O.S.
 20th September] 1892.

 The Naiad and the Fisherman was revived for a final time in 1903 by Pugni’s grandson, Alexander Shiryaev, who was second ballet master of the Imperial Theatres at the time.
 Shiryaev revived his grandfather’s ballet for Anna Pavlova and this was to be the final revival of The Naiad and the Fisherman that would be staged for and danced by the Imperial Ballet.
-Shiryaev revived the ballet again in 1921 for the Leningrad Choreographic Institute (now, the Vaganova Academy) and the ballet was performed for the final time in Saint Petersburg in 1931, after which, it fell into obscurity.
+Shiryaev revived the ballet again in 1921 for the Leningrad Choreographic Institute (now, the Vaganova Academy) and the ballet was performed for the final time in Saint Petersburg in 1931, after which, it was never performed in Russia again.

 In 1958, Sir Frederick Ashton created a brand new version of Ondine to music by Hans Werner Henze and a libretto that was a much more faithful adaptation of Friedrich de la Motte Fouqué’s novella for Dame Margot Fonteyn.
 Ashton’s Ondine premièred on the 27th October 1958 at the Royal Opera House, Covent Garden.
 Other original cast members included Michael Somes as Prince Palemon, Julia Farron as Berta and Alexander Grant as Tirrenio.